lhr-solar/UTSVT-KiCadLibraries/README.md

     **NOTE**: After making changes to your board, it is essential that you re-request a review from the reviewers.
 Otherwise they will not know when to review your design again.
 YOU MUST BE PROACTIVE IN YOUR WORK!

+When first creating your board repository, and every time the Pull Request Template is updated, you must run the following command
+`cp common/PULL_REQUEST_TEMPLATE.md .` to copy the Pull Request Template into the board repository.

 # Adding Components to library
 1. Add component information to Standardized Mouser Components Excel Sheet (this is so other designs can take this component into consideration if the use is applicable).